Urinary tract infection (UTI) in men | Pokenga pūaha mimi

 • confusion, drowsiness or difficulty speaking

-• have not been for a pee all day
+• you haven't been for a pee all day

-These symptoms suggest a kidney infection (pyelonephritis), which can be serious if it's not treated quickly.
+These symptoms suggest a kidney infection, which can be serious if it's not treated quickly.

-To diagnose a UTI, your GP will examine you and ask you questions about your general health.
+To diagnose a urinary tract infection (UTI), your healthcare provider will examine you and ask questions about your symptoms and general health.
 Sometimes that might be enough to diagnose a UTI.
-Your doctor may want you to do a urine sample to identify what bacteria is causing the infection.
-Other tests could include a blood test, and checking your temperature and heart rate.
+They may ask you for a urine sample to find out what bacteria is causing the infection.

-If your doctor advises you to take antibiotics, it's important to finish the whole course of antibiotics, even if you start to feel better before the course is finished.
-If your symptoms continue for more than 2 days after starting treatment, or you get worse, see your doctor as soon as possible in case you need a different antibiotic or the infection has spread to your kidneys.
+If your symptoms continue for more than 2 days after starting treatment, or you get worse, see your healthcare provider as soon as possible in case you need a different antibiotic or the infection has spread to your kidneys.
+An upper UTI or kidney infection needs to be treated urgently with antibiotics which may need to be given intravenously (through a vein in your arm).
+Read more about the treatment for kidney infections

-If you have recurrent UTIs (you keep getting them), or are at higher risk of complications, your doctor may give you a low dose antibiotic to take for a few months.
-How long you need to take the antibiotic depends on how frequently your UTIs happen.
+If you have recurrent UTIs (you keep getting them), or you’re at higher risk of complications, you may be prescribed a low-dose antibiotic to take for a few months.
+How long you need to take the antibiotic depends on how often you get the UTIs.
+Read more about recurrent UTIs

 • Drink plenty of water so you don't get dehydrated.
 This helps to flush out the bacteria.

-• Don't hold your pee in if you feel the urge to go.
+• Don't 'hold on' if you feel the urge to pee.

 • Try to empty your bladder fully when you pee.
 Try sitting when you pee or peeing twice to make sure your bladder is empty.